PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### How does workflow memory affect credits?

 Pipedream charges credits proportional to the memory configuration.
 If you run your workflow at the default memory of `{{$site.themeConfig.MEMORY_LIMIT}}`, you are charged one credit each time your workflow executes for {{ $site.themeConfig.base_credits_price.seconds }}.
-But if you configure your workflow with `1024MB` of memory, for example, you're charged **four** invocations, since you're using `4x` the default memory.
+But if you configure your workflow with `1024MB` of memory, for example, you're charged **four** credits, since you're using `4x` the default memory.

 ### Are there any limits on paid tiers?